KhronosGroup/glTF/extensions/CESIUM_RTC/README.md

 ## Overview

 Massive world graphics applications have position vertex attributes with precision requirements that result in jittering artifacts when naively rendered with 32-bit floating-point.
-This extension introduces the metadata required to implement the _Relative To Center_ (RTC) high-precision rendering technique described by [Ohlarik08].
+This extension introduces the metadata required to implement the _Relative To Center_ (RTC) high-precision rendering technique described by [[Ohlarik08](http://blogs.agi.com/insight3d/index.php/2008/09/03/precisions-precisions/)].

 In this technique, each position is defined relative to an origin (the _center_) such that 32-bit floating-point precision is adequate to describe the distance between each position and the center.
 These relative positions are stored in the glTF vertex data.
 The positions are transformed with a modified model-view matrix that makes the center relative to the eye.
 This avoids 32-bit subtraction of large translation components on the GPU.

 This extension adds:
 * A new `CESIUM_RTC` property to the `extensions` property of the top-level glTF object.  `CESIUM_RTC` contains one property: `center`, an array of three numbers (`x`, `y`, `z`) that define the center in an application-specific coordinate system.
 For example, in virtual globe applications, this may be WGS84 coordinates.
 In a spatial data structure, this may be the origin of the node containing the model.
+See [CESIUM_RTC.schema.json](CESIUM_RTC.schema.json) and the example below.
 * The `CESIUM_RTC_MODELVIEW` parameter semantic, which modifies the `MODELVIEW` semantic to mean the RTC model-view matrix.
 This matrix can be computed as shown in Listing 1.
 The `MODELVIEWINVERSETRANSPOSE` semantic is still appropriate for transforming normals since RTC only introduces a translation which does not affect normals.

+**Listing 1**: Computing the RTC model-view matrix.
 ```javascript
 // Transform the RTC center point into eye coordinates using double-precision on the CPU
 var viewMatrix = new Matrix4(/* ... */);